 Calling All Vendors for 2015 Convention

-for the 2015 SDBA/NDBA Basic Training: Banker Boot Camp.
+WE WANT YOU for the 2015 SDBA/NDBA Basic Training: Banker Boot Camp.

 The 2015 SDBA/NDBA Annual Convention will be held June 7-9 at the Sioux Falls Convention Center/Sheraton Hotel in Sioux Falls, S.D.
 This year’s event will refresh bankers on the basics of banking and provide an arsenal of ideas and practical ammunition to help bankers emerge as winners in the regulatory battle.